Skip to main content

 The property tax freeze for seniors is a nice perk for Missouri senior citizens.
 It could save you a good chunk of change moving forward.
 However, some major changes have already been made to the program's initial rollout.

 In essence, the program gives you a tax credit for the balance between your bill and last year's bills.
-In other words, whatever the increase in your Missouri primary residence property taxes is for this year (or your initial year of eligibility), you’ll get a tax credit.
+In other words, whatever the increase in your Missouri primary residence property taxes is for this year (or your initial year of eligibility), you’ll get a tax credit of the difference.
 This acts to “freeze” your property tax liability at your current amount.

 A Quick Note on Credits vs Deductions

 It’s important to remember the differences between a tax credit and a tax deduction.
 A deduction reduces the amount subject to tax (like the standard deduction for income taxes), while a credit reduces your tax bill dollar for dollar.
-A tax credit is typically much more beneficial.
+A tax credit is typically much more beneficial, dollar-for-dollar.

 How much do you really know about taxes?
 Take the tax literacy quiz to find out if you know the basics in less than 2 min.